 5 tricks to create your best online profile

-- Make sure that your profile includes suitable and relevant keywords – otherwise you won’t easily be found
+- Make sure that your profile includes suitable and relevant keywords – an incomplete profile makes it hard to be found

 - Use only professional photos – photos taken at the office holiday party don’t count

 - Provide relevant references – your mother may love you, but she’s a bad choice for a professional reference

 - Spelling mistakes are absolutely taboo – a sure-fire path to disqualification

 A current and complete profile is not only important for headhunters, but also important for intelligent job-matching technologies, such as those offered by Experteer.
 Only the best and most relevant positions will be suggested for you if you ensure that your profile is up to date.
 The list of areas of expertise is particularly important – if you list at least 10 skills, your chance of being found by headhunters increases.
 A helpful tip: Specify different terms for the most relevant keywords, for instance: